redjack/rflow/README.md

   component to clean up any external resources that it might have outstanding, such as file handles or network sockets.

-"Source" components will often do all of their work within the `run!` method, and often gather message data from an external source, such as file, database, or network socket.
+'Source' components will often do all of their work within the `run!` method, and often gather message data from an external source, such as file, database, or network socket.
 The following component generates a set of integers between a configured start/finish, incrementing by a